 When your employer fires you, they may want you to sign something that says you agree to not make any claims against them.
 Sometimes this is called "a release".

 If your employer offers you termination pay, they may want you to sign a release before they pay you.
-But if you sign, you might not be able to go to court and ask for more money.
+But if you sign a release, you might not be able to ask for more money or go to court to sue for more money.

 Don't sign a release right away.
 Tell your employer you need time to think about it.
 You might ask for a week so you have time to find out more about your rights and decide if you want to try and get more money from your employer.